Select Page

 4.1 Getting There

-Sachsenhausen Concentration Camp is located in Oranienburg, approximately 22 miles (35 kilometers) from Berlin.
-You can reach it by train from Berlin Hauptbahnhof (central station).
-The journey takes about 45 minutes.
+It will be recalled that Sachsenhausen Concentration Camp is situated at Oranienburg, about 22miles (35km) from Berlin.
+It is reachable by train starting from the Berlin Hauptbahnhof (the main station).
+The journey itself is approximately 45 minutes.

 4.2 Opening Hours